Flags At Half-mast As China Mourns Late Premier - UrduPoint

 Authorities appear to be on high alert for any hints of public mourning for Li translating into criticism of Xi.

-The Weibo social media site on Thursday counted over 20,000 comments beneath a hashtag commemorating Li shared by state broadcaster CCTV.
+The Weibo social media site on Thursday counted more than 20,000 comments beneath a hashtag commemorating Li shared by state broadcaster CCTV.

 But only 13 of them were visible, suggesting Chinese censors were scrubbing vast numbers of comments from the site.